hblakely/hblakely/README.md

 -------------------------------------
 #### HIATUS ####
   Crohn's disease paused my activity with VRC starting April 1st, 2021.
 Since then, a variety of medications have been tested until we finally found one that worked.
-With fantastic new medication, and a life-saving surgery, I have been making a miraculous recovery.
-Instead of jumping back immediately after experiencing positive results, I've been taking time to recover fully and get myself back up to speed technologically.
+With effectuive new medication, and a life-saving surgery, I have been making a miraculous recovery.
+Instead of immediately returning to work after experiencing positive results, I've been taking time to recover fully and get myself back up to speed technologically.

   I’m currently refreshing in best practices for data structures and time complexity via leetcode.com; and